HMHS Britannic: Pipe organ

 A Welte philharmonic organ was planned to be installed on board Britannic but because of the outbreak of war, the instrument never made its way to Belfast from Germany.
-After the war, it was not claimed by Harland and Wolff since Britannic sank before she could have ever entered transatlantic service.
-It also was not installed on Olympic or Majestic since White Star Line did not want it.
+After the war, the organ was not claimed by Harland & Wolff and the White Star Line did not want it.
 For a long time, it was thought that the organ was lost or destroyed.

 In April 2007, the restorers of a Welte organ, now in the Museum für Musikautomaten in Seewen, Switzerland, detected that the main parts of the instrument were signed by the German organ builders with "Britanik".
 A photograph of a drawing in a company prospectus, found in the Welte-legacy in the Augustiner Museum in Freiburg, proved that this was the organ intended for Britannic.
-It was found that Welte had first sold the organ to a private owner in Stuttgart instead.
-Later, in 1937 it had been transferred to a company's concert hall in Wipperfürth, where it was eventually acquired by the founder of the Swiss Museum of Music Automatons in 1969.
-At the time, the museum was still unaware of the organ's original history.
+It was found that Welte had first sold the organ to a private owner in Stuttgart, then in 1937 it had been transferred to the company's concert hall in Wipperfürth, where it was eventually acquired by the founder of the Swiss Museum of Music Automatons in 1969.
+At the time, the museum was unaware of the organ's original history.
 The museum maintains the organ in working condition and it is still used for fully automated and manual performances.